openfun/jitsi-box/README.md

  - One for the Raspberry which should be installed in the classroom.
  - The last one for the students, where they can crop and filter the image of the whiteboard captured by the 2 previous interfaces (see  section "general overview" for more details).

  The Teacher and Box (Raspberry) interfaces are used to record simultaneously the whiteboard and the classroom.
-It is recommanded to follow the instructions below for the configuration of the devices in the classroom :
+It is recommanded to follow the instructions below for the devices' configuration in the classroom :

 - a sound system to render the sound of the people online
 - At least 2 cameras dispersed in the room to film an overview of the classroom but also the whiteboard